-In 2019, the implementation of the Law on Personal Data Protection began, which is especially important for clients - individuals.
+In 2019, the implementation of the Law on Personal Data Protection began, which is especially important for clients individuals.
 The field of personal data protection in recent years in the world and in Europe is very actual, and all market participants (banks, insurers, pension funds) strive to comply with this topic and regulations, use various tools / software, provide mandatory notices on the processing of personal data, it is possible to file complaints, consents are collected for contacting for marketing purposes.
 All of this is important so that both customers and operators are aware and understand the importance of processing personal data, to reduce the risk of misuse of personal data and to make the processing consistent with the purpose.
 Personal data processed by financial market participants are numerous: name, surname, identification document number, address, telephone, e-mail, but also data such as health status.

-Not intending to diminishing the significance of other NBS decisions in terms of the protection of financial services consumers, we would like to emphasise the importance of the Decision on Terms and Method of Calculating the Effective Interest Rate and on the Layout and Content of Forms

-Handed out to Consumers, with the latest amendments which apply as of January 2019.
+Not intending to diminishing the significance of other NBS decisions in terms of the protection of financial services consumers, we would like to emphasise the importance of the Decision on Terms and Method of Calculating the Effective Interest Rate and on the Layout and Content of Forms Handed out to Consumers, with the latest amendments which apply as of January 2019.
 The aforementioned decision clearly prescribes which elements are included in the calculation of effective interest rates, as the true price and cost of funds thus allowing financial services consumers to clearly compare the offers of various financial services providers.
 Furthermore, by prescribing the various forms that are given to the consumer in the process of concluding an agreement, we believe that the financial services consumer is fully informed both in terms of all costs related to the product in question, and in terms of foreign currency borrowing risk and the variable nominal interest rate.
+Unfortunately, recent effective court rulings bear witness to non-recognition of clear communication of banks towards clients as regards contractual obligations.